tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 In this case, scaning and verifing integrity of files in your site is useful to detect the infection.

-The second one is the cracking of the login password.
+The second one is the cracking of the login username and password.
 In this case, the rule of right is to strengthen the password.

 The third one is caused by malicious access to the core files.
 The major issue in this case is that a plugin or theme in your site can potentially have some